 These were not intended for the fancy people with lots of money.
 These were meant for working and some saw service in the US Navy.
 They had only understated engraving/stamping on each side of the receiver of a goose taking flight through some reeds.
 They were solidly built with a very simple yet reliable design.
 They came in 12, 16, 20 and .410 bore.
 The stocks were walnut with hand cut flat-top checkering on both the pistol grip and the splinter forend.
 Most have double triggers, though some of the later years were available with single triggers.
 They have an automatic safety that engages when you activate the release lever.
 The internal hammers get cocked as the action is opened.
 Extractors lift the shells for you to grab and remove.
 They made ~ 240,000 of these and they are fairly easy to find in fully working condition.
 A testament to their solid build.

-I own three of these Ithaca Lefever Nitro Specials
+I own four of these Ithaca Lefever Nitro Specials

 - (top) My Dad’s 16ga with 28″ barrels made in 1927